amithm7/webext-open-player/README.md

-# Open In mpv Web Ext
+# Web Extension: Open In Player

 Opens URLs (video) in mpv or vlc